IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 ## Singular vs. Sequence of Actions

-Within UI there are instances where only one element of the UI moves and there are instances where multiple elements move.
-There are different treatments for both of these cases.
-Below are the guidelines for those instances.
+Within user interfaces, there are instances where only one element moves, as well as instances when multiple elements create a sequence of actions.
+The guidelines for both kind of instances are listed below.

 ### Singular Action

-A singluar action animation is when you animate only one element on the screen.
+A singluar action animation occurs when only one element on the screen is animated, and there are no other complementary elements.

 ![Singular action shows a box animating scaling horizontally then vertically](images/motion/examples/Option-B.gif)

 ### Sequence of Actions

-A sequence of actions animation is where you have multiple elements typically a primary action then a secondary action which complements the primary.
+A sequence of actions animation occurs when there are multiple animated elements.
+This is typically a primary action, followed by a secondary action that complements the primary.

 ![Secondary action shows a box animating scaling horizontally then vertically with text animating up following the hertical scale](images/motion/examples/secondary-action.gif)

-In the example above, the text animations and delay enhance by following the lead of the primary action (scaling of the box).
+In the example above, the text animations and delay enhance the animation by following the lead of the primary action, which in this case is the scaling of the box.

 #### Things to consider with Sequence of Actions

- * Choreography: - Elements should have coordinate within hierarchy.
+  * Choreography: Elements should have coordinate within the determined hierarchy.

-### Delays

-Delays need to be consistent - needs to have the same rate across similar content types.
+  * Delays: Delays need to be consistent and should have the same rate across similar content.

 ## Animation Library Implementation